jvgiordano/OSSMM-Version-1/docs/_pages/quick-intro.md

   - Complete access for researcher modifications
   - Full transparency of sleep staging algorithms and hardware code

-*Note: An Android device[^note1] is required for data collection and is not included in the cost estimate.*

 <br>

 # Device Overview (V1.0.4)